kasperhirvikoski/spring-app/README.md

 # spring-app

-Maven archetype for a Spring App (Java EE 6 + Java 7).
+Maven archetype for a Spring App (Java 7).

 ## Install